Geriatric Physical Therapy Residency Program

 PT Residency Program coordinator

-Dr. Spring Mayer, PT, DPT, GCS
+Dr. Spring Wright, PT, DPT, GCS

 Mayer received her Doctorate of Physical Therapy degree from Creighton University, School of Pharmacy and Health Professions in 2007.
 Since graduation, her clinical practice has focused on geriatric populations.
 She initially worked in a Skilled Nursing Facility, before accepting a position at the VAEastern Colorado Healthcare System in 2008.
 Her time at VA Eastern Colorado Healthcare System has been spent working in the acute care setting, with a focus on early mobility in the ICU.
 She has also worked extensively with patients with amputations.